Unlimited: The Stone

 Mark makes a big deal about this.
 Why?

-First century Jewish burials were different to ours.
+First-century Jewish burials were different from ours.

 The body would be placed in a tomb cut in a rock, and sealed with a heavy round stone.
 This stone could weigh between 1 and 2 tonnes.

 The rolling stone was typically set in a groove in front of the entrance, and it was kept from falling forward by a stone wall built along the rock face, parallel to the tomb entrance.